 National Small Business Week

-Posted on May 04, 2023 at 04:52 PM
+Posted on April 30, 2024 at 04:52 PM

 Own and operate a small business?
 The right insurance coverage is crucial for success

+April 28 through May 4 is National Small Business Week, an event that recognizes the contributions of entrepreneurs and small business owners.
 Small businesses are an important part of the economy, providing jobs and driving innovation, but they often face unique challenges as well as unexpected events that can threaten their success.
 Without adequate insurance coverage, a natural disaster, accident or even a fire next door has the potential to cause enough damage to permanently close the doors of a small business.

 The Federal Emergency Management Agency (FEMA) reports that 40 percent of small businesses won’t reopen after a natural disaster, and 25 percent will close within one year.
-Developing a preparedness plan that includes the right amount of insurance coverage for your small business will help keep your doors open for business after a natural disaster or other loss event.
+Developing a preparedness plan that includes the right amount of insurance coverage for your small business will help keep your doors open after a natural disaster or other loss event.
+Talking with your insurance company or professional insurance agent can help you better understand your business’s unique risks – the kind that can be prevented as well as the kind that require the benefits of a well-crafted business owner’s policy.

 Insurance companies usually offer policies that combine protection from major property and liability risks along with additional coverages in one package.
-A common type of package purchased by small and mid-size businesses is the Business Owner’s Policy (BOP).
+A common type of package purchased by small and mid-sized businesses is the Business Owner’s Policy (BOP).

 The basic BOP typically includes: